Spacetime from quantum information: spin networks and the cosmological constant in the $AdS/CFT$ correspondence: - The cosmological constant in the semiclassical scenario

+The result above has been obtained in the context of a flat FRLW universe living on the brane, for which the string/loop relationship has been proved to be valid.
+We note that a good amount of evidence for a flat universe has been pointed out, starting from the BOOMERanG experiment \cite{deBernardis:2000sbo}.

-Now, by considering that we have a stack of coincident identical branes at such a regime, as occurs in the usual $AdS/CFT$ scenario \cite{Maldacena:1997re}, one must take $\sigma \rightarrow N\sigma$, and consequently, for the universe energy density, we shall obtain:
+Now, by considering the usual $AdS/CFT$ scenario \cite{Maldacena:1997re} as the semiclassical limit of the theory developed in the last sections, we shall have a collection of $N$ coincident identical branes, with $N$ large.
+In this situation, one must take $\sigma \rightarrow N\sigma$ in the Eq. \eq{cosm-cont2}, and obtain

+From the equation above, the renormalized vacuum energy density will depend on the number of branes that source the bulk geometry.
+In this way, to determine the value of the cosmological constant, we now face a problem of braneworld engineering: how many branes do we need to build the universe?

-From the results obtained in the last section, we can interpret a stack of $N$ coincident identical branes as emerging from a set of higher entangled quantum clocks, where such a set is described by a spin network with $N$ identical external legs.
-In such a context, the number of branes in the stack will correspond to the number of spin network legs that punctures the universe boundary.
+The answer to such a question can be found out in the combinatorial rules governing spin networks, since we have learned from the results of the last section that the number of branes sourcing the bulk geometry is given by the number of external legs of the spin network that describes our universe, i.e., by the number of spin network legs piercing the universe horizon.

-By considering that each of these punctures is associated with an area patch of the order of $l_{p}^2$, we shall have:
+However, before one tries to get such a number, we need at first to define what we mean by "the universe horizon".
+In this way, we shall consider our universe as the object that carries the full holographic information necessary to the emergence of spacetime.
+In this sense, we have a hint from the $AdS/CFT$ correspondence, which tells us that causal diamonds defined on the $AdS$ boundary hold the necessary holographic information for the emergence of the bulk \cite{Hubeny:2012wa, Freivogel:2013zta, Headrick:2014cta}.
+Actually, due to their fixed lightcone structure, causal diamonds have played an important role in the literature on the holographic principle, being considered as the natural unit of holography in a region of spacetime \cite{Krishnan:2019ygy}.

+Based on such considerations, we shall choose, as the universe horizon, the boundary of its causal diamond.
+Such a causal diamond consists of the entire region that can be probed by an observer inside the universe.
+It is defined as the intersection of the past and future lightcones of the observer's worldline.
+In the present context, such a choice will trace out a scenario where the entire universe's causal structure emerges from the collection of brane quantum clocks.